Table of Contents

 During a divorce or annulment, several assets will be divided amongst you and your spouse.

-However, what happens to your HDB flat?
+However, what happens to your HDB flat in an HDB divorce?
 How will it be divided?

 This depends on whether your flat is considered a matrimonial asset and whether you and your spouse can come into an agreement with regard to its ownership.